 Multiple semi-private lessons per week: $60.11 + HST per lesson, sold in 2 month semester blocks

 For riders interested receiving one-on-one instruction.
 Includes 45 minutes of riding time.

 One private lesson per week: $84.00 + HST per lesson, sold in 2 month semester blocks

 Multiple private lessons per week: $78.12 + HST per lesson, sold in 2 month semester blocks

 Geared toward students who have little to no experience with horses.
 In these lessons, students will learn about basic horse behaviour, parts of the horse, the equipment needed to groom and tack up, and how to lead their horses to the ring and mount.

 One horsemanship lesson: $29.45 + HST per lesson

 Private introductory lesson necessary to gauge your current riding ability before being placed in a group or semi-private lesson.

 All prices are on a per lesson basis and sold in monthly blocks.
 Prices are subject to HST.
-Payment is due on the 1st of each month 1.5% interest will be accrued on all invoices over 30 days.
-Wesley Clover Parks accepts cheque, debit, and credit.
+Payment for lessons is due one month prior to the start of the new semester, 1.5% interest will be accrued on all invoices over 30 days.
+Wesley Clover Parks accepts cheque, debit, credit and online payment.
 Please note that thirty days’ notice is required to cancel your placement in the student lesson program.

 - Please take a moment to read our Lesson Policies and waiver.
 All students and/or parents will be required to complete and sign these forms prior to riding.